zircote/swagger-php/docs/guide/cookbook.md

 2. There are multiple global response declared, again more than one with the same `response` value.

 ## Callbacks
-The API does incllude basic support for callbacks.
+The API does include basic support for callbacks.
 However, this needs to be set up mostly manually.

 **Example**
 ```php